tmunzer/mwtt/README.md

 When using the command `docker-compose up`, the logs are displayed, and using `Crtl + C` will stop the containers.
 If you want to start and run the containers in background, please use the command `docker-compose up -d`

 ## Source Code Deployment
 It is possible to start the application directly from the source code.
-This is the prefered way if you want to bring modification on the code.
+This is the prefered way if you want to bring modification to the code.

 ### Step by step procedure
 1. install [Python](https://www.python.org/) and Pip